 Installation contracts must comply with the CSLB requirements.
-In general, proper contracts will contain the following information:
+In general, proper contracts will contain:

-- Name, address, and contractor's license number of the company performing the system installation. - Site address for the system installation. - Description of the work to be performed. - Quantity, make, and model of the photovoltaic modules, inverters, and meters to be installed at each address. - Total agreed price to install the system. - Payment terms (payment dates and dollar amounts). - Printed names and signatures of the applicant or the applicant's representative and the installation company's authorized representative.
+- Name, address, and contractor's license number of the company performing the system installation. - Site address for the system installation or total number of residential dwelling units that will have a solar energy system installed. - Description of the work to be performed. - Quantity, make, and model of the photovoltaic modules, inverters, and meters to be installed at each address. - Total agreed price to install the system. - Printed names and signatures of the applicant or the applicant's representative and the installation company's authorized representative.

-For more information on CSLB guidelines, please refer to its website at [www.cslb.ca.gov/]
+For more information on CSLB guidelines, please refer to the website at [www.cslb.ca.gov/].